De-escalation in nursing: Strategies for safety

 Integrating technology and simulation in training

-Simulations using VR technology, digital platforms, and scenarios help practice de-escalation techniques in a safe environment.
+Simulations utilizing VR technology, digital platforms, and scenarios enable the practice of de-escalation techniques in a safe environment.
 This practice boosts confidence and retention rates of critical skills.

 Building a culture of safety and respect